chanshiyucx/blog/leetcode/0017-letter-combinations-of-a-phone-number.md

 ## Approach

+Below is the step-by-step breakdown of the approach:

 1. **Define the Map**:
 	- Create a map of digit-to-letter mappings, following the layout of a phone keypad.

 2. **Backtracking Function**:
 	- Use a helper function `backtrack` to build combinations by appending each letter corresponding to the current digit and recursively processing the next digit.
 	- When all digits have been processed, add the completed combination to the results array.

 3. **Recursive Process**:
 	- Start with an empty combination string and the full `digits` string.
 	- For each recursive call, take the letters corresponding to the current digit, appending each letter to the current combination and proceeding with the next digit.

 4. **Return the Result**:
 	- Once all possible combinations are generated, return the results array.

 ## Complexity